An Analysis of Collocation on GPUs for Deep Learning Training: Setup Methodology

-This section provides a detailed overview of our methodology.
-First, \Cref{sec:system} describes the hardware used for conducting our experiments.
-Next, \Cref{sec:metrics} defines our metrics, their relevance, and how we measure them, followed by the workloads we designed for this study in \Cref{sec:workloads}.
-Finally, \Cref{sec:experiments} details the list of the experiments ran.
+This section details our experimental setup and methodology.
+First, \Cref{sec:system} introduces the hardware system used for conducting our experiments.
+Next, \Cref{sec:metrics} defines our metrics, their relevance, and how we measure them. \Cref{sec:datasets_models} describes the models and datasets used in this study.
+Finally, \Cref{sec:experiments} describes the list of the experiments and the software framework used to run the experiments.